alexneigher/barbershop/README.md

 5. Execute the program by running `ruby simulation.rb`

 ### Test Coverage
-You can run the entire test suite by running `rspec spec`, or target specific subdirectories directly (i.e. `rspec spec/models/`)
+You can run the entire test suite by running `rspec spec -fd`, or target specific subdirectories directly (i.e. `rspec spec/models/`)
 ------------------------

 Example Output: